Koregaon Park: Roads

 Koregaon Park has two major roads: North Main Road (lies in the north of Koregaon Park) which runs in parallel to South Main Road (lies in the south of Koregaon Park).
 Numerous link roads connect these two major roads.

 The lanes of Koregaon park with old British era bungalows and huge green trees on both sides attracts lots of people who visit here for morning/evening walks as well as just for hanging out.

 Koregaon Park is connected with Yerawada, via the Bund Garden bridge and to Kalyani Nagar, via the Aga Khan Bridge.
 It also connected to Pune Camp and Magarpatta.

 Dine

-The lanes numbered 6 and 7 has many pubs which adds vibes to the city's nightlife and attracts lots of youngsters.
-There are many food joints around which makes it a favorite outing destination.
+The lanes numbered 6 and 7 have many pubs and food joints, which add to the city's nightlife and attract lots of youngsters.

 The Westin and the Conrad hotels are located in Koregaon Park.
 Other major hotels are The O Hotel and Blue Diamond by Taj Hotels.
 German Bakery, a restaurant, is located in Koregaon Park.